-For the preservation of your microwave and the health of your family, here are 13 things (in addition to metal that can't go in the microwave) that should never be placed in the microwave.
+For the preservation of your microwave and more importantly the health of your family, here are 15 things (in addition to metal that can't go in the microwave) that should never be placed in the microwave.

 Styrofoam Cups and Containers

-While polystyrene foam or Styrofoam containers do a good job in protecting foods in the refrigerator, they aren't made for the microwave.
+While polystyrene foam or Styrofoam containers do a good job in protecting foods in the refrigerator, most foam containers aren't made for the microwave.
 Microwaving this type of foam can cause the carcinogenic substance styrene to seep into your food.
 The high heat can cause the container to break, dispersing hot food that can cause burns.
 Transfer the food to a microwave-safe container before heating.

 Paper Bags and Takeout Containers